andrewferlitsch/Gap/org-os/README.md

 The Contributers would be equivalent to Technical Staff in a Corporate or Non-Profit, with the following role:

     1. Make contributions to the source code under the direction of the Project Manager.

+# Epipog Source Code and Intellectual Property

+The source code and intellectual property will be assigned to (owned) by the formed entity.

+The entity will make the source code and intellectual property freely available to the public through the Creative Commons license CC-BY.